SteVoUniT/WiiPong/README.md

-# Nintendo Wii Pong Game using C
+# Nintendo Wii PowerPC Pong Project
-Nintendo Wii/PowerPC Pong game
-School Project
+A demonstration of C/C++ running on the Nintendo Wii using GRRLIB libraries MVille Project